How to Handle Criticism

 When you come to it with an open mind, however, you can use criticism to help you grow and become more effective.
 No one is perfect, and criticism can contain valuable feedback that can help you to see your weaknesses, and perform better next time.

-This article shows you how to tell whether criticism is fair or unfair, before offering tips on handling fair criticism with good grace.
+This article shows you how to tell whether the criticism is fair or unfair, before offering tips on handling fair criticism with good grace.

 Fair Versus Unfair Criticism